One-dimensional topology and topolectrics of nonsymmorphic Kramers degenerate systems: Nonsymmorphic D class with a index

 for atomic site $l=1,2,...,J$, where $\mu_{\mathrm{max}}$ is the magnitude of the texture at infinity for $\mu_c=0$, $N=J/2$ is the number of unit cells, and $\zeta$ is the soliton width in dimensionless units, i.e., measured in units of the lattice constant.
 Here, $\mu_{c}$ is a constant dependent on the other parameters of the system and is used to shift all values of the soliton across the chain.
-This is needed for systems with higher order parameters with transitions that do not occur at $\mu=0$, as discussed in Sec.~\ref{HOPsec}.
+This is needed for systems with long-range parameters with transitions that do not occur at $\mu=0$, as discussed in Sec.~\ref{HOPsec}.
 For the minimal model we consider here, we set $\mu_{c}=0$ such that the soliton is centered on $\mu=0$.

-Disorder is applied identically in the electron chain to the hole chain, in this way the symmorphic charge-conjugation symmetry is maintained regardless of disorder strength.
 As the solitons break translational invariance they also weaken the nonsymmorphic symmetries, however, for a large enough system size and width $\zeta$ the symmetry is approximately maintained, allowing the solitons to remain localized \cite{shiozaki15,zhao16,brzezicki20,mccann23,muten24,han20}.
-We plot the position space energy levels as a function of $\phi_{s}$ for 48 unit cells, Fig.~\ref{solitons}(a) with parameter values $\mu=1$, $\Delta_{s}=1$, and $v=0.3$.
-As $4v^2<\mu^2$ there is no value of $\phi_{s}$ that places the system in a Kitaev-like phase, hence there is an energy gap for all values of $\phi_{s}$.
-Replacing the constant chemical potential of Fig.~\ref{solitons}(a) with a texture described by Eq.~(\ref{onsitesol}) with $\mu_{\mathrm{max}}=1$ and $\zeta=N/4=12$ results in the energy levels of Fig.~\ref{solitons}(b).
-We find that the addition of the texture has removed the energy gap located in the CDW-like phases, with zero energy states exponentially localized onto the center of the chain where $\mu\approx0$.
-Therefore, the soliton marks the boundary between CDW-like phases $N_\mathrm{D}^\mathrm{NS}=2$ and $N_\mathrm{D}^\mathrm{NS}=4$, Fig.~\ref{z4fig1}(d).
+We find that the addition of the texture results in a zero energy state exponentially localized onto the soliton at the center of the chain where $\mu\approx0$.
+Therefore, the soliton marks the boundary between phases $N_\mathrm{D}^\mathrm{NS}=2$ and $N_\mathrm{D}^\mathrm{NS}=4$, Fig.~\ref{z4fig1}(b).
 An example soliton state highlighting the exponential localization at the center of the chain is shown in Fig.~\ref{solwf}(a), with $\mu_{\mathrm{max}}=1$, $\Delta_{s}=1$, $v=0.3$, and $\phi_{s}=\pi/2$.

 We also consider the case of a smooth soliton in $\phi_{s}$ described by the function